emanuelep57/Bspwm-SpaceBlue/README.md

 **Note:**

-This is my first configuration and it has been made on Archlinux.
+This is my first configuration of bspwm made on Archlinux.
 Please look at screenshot section to see how it looks.

 ![PREVIEW](Screenshots/1.png)